Resonance: A Summer Sound Intensive

-Students successfully completing this program are able to apply for an ECU Award of Achievement in Sound Arts and Design credential.
-Students have the opportunity to apply their Summer Sound Intensive hours to transfer credits toward electives courses within the Bachelor of Media Arts program at ECU.
+After successfully completing the program, students may apply for an ECU Award of Achievement in Sound Arts and Design credential.
+Students also have the opportunity to apply their Summer Sound Intensive hours to transfer credits toward electives courses within the Bachelor of Media Arts program at ECU.

 TRANSCRIPT OF ACHIEVEMENT

-All assessments are reported to the Continuing Studies Student Records Department where an official Transcript of Achievement is organized to show the final grade for this program.
+All assessments are reported to the Continuing Studies Student Records Department where an official Transcript of Achievement is granted to show the final grade for this program.

 DENNIS BURKE, MFA is an award-winning composer and sound designer for film and TV who over the past 30 years has completed over 120 films for theatrical, television and festivals world-wide.
 In addition, he has created a number of multi-media sound works, installations, and web-based interactive collaborations both as a solo artist and in collaboration with the likes of David Rimmer, Stan Douglas and Landon Mackenzie.

-HAIG ARMEN is a professor and designer living in Vancouver, Canada.
-For the last 6 years Haig has lead the Interaction Design Major at Emily Carr University of Art + Design.
+HAIG ARMEN is a professor and designer.
+For the last 6 years Haig has lead the Interaction Design Major.
 His research explores the intersection of design and programming, focusing on data visualization, gestural interfaces and music technology.
 His most recent efforts are in design-led entrepreneurship and creating new musical instruments using emerging technologies.